 1987: Dominique Wilkins drops 54 points on Larry Bird (24/15/14)

-When most people think about duels between Nique and Bird they are going to think about Game 7 of the 1988 playoffs between the Hawks and Celtics.
-Wilkins scored 16 of his 47 points in the final quarter but was outgunned by Bird who scored 20 of his 34 in the 4th of the Celtics victory.
-But the two 80’s greats had many, many great duels against each other in the regular season and this was one of my favs – maybe because the Hawks won!
+When most people think about duels between Nique and Bird, they are going to think about Game 7 of the 1988 playoffs between the Hawks and Celtics.
+In that game, Wilkins scored 16 of his 47 points in the final quarter but was outgunned by Bird, who scored 20 of his 34 in the 4th of the Celtics victory.
+The two 80’s greats had many, many great duels against each other in the regular season too and this was one of my favs – maybe because the Hawks won!

-But back to the Human Highlight Film, watching games like this just makes me even more baffled to why he wasn’t selected to the original NBA Top 50 list in the 90s.
-If you just look at this season where Nique averaged 29 a game you will see a 53 point game vs the Clippers, 38 on Bird a few months earlier and a 57 point monster performance and win against Michael Jordan and the Bulls.
+Back to the Human Highlight Film, watching games like this just makes me even more baffled to why he wasn’t selected to the original NBA Top 50 list in the 90s.
+If you just look at this season, where Nique averaged 29 a game, you will see a 53-point game vs the Clippers, 38 on Bird a few months earlier and a 57-point monster performance and win against Michael Jordan and the Bulls.

 @Ballislife it wasn't easy